microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 The `source` object represents where the information came from.
 In this case, the data payload is from the database or `db`.

-Please note that if you have access to the `meta` data but not the `obj` data, this is most likely because of a sharing rule.
-Please revisit your sharing rule to solve this issue.
+Please note that if you have access to the `meta` data but not the `obj` data, this is because you lack the privileges necessary to read it.
+Your privileges can be adjusted by the creation of a [share Rule](/docs/2/technical/microshare-platform/rules-guide).

 #### B) Objs